arvpUofA/video_labeler/README.md

 *Note: class_number must be a int and all classes must be continuous for combineLabels.py to work

-## Combining and checking labels

-To combine all class labels into an individual file run

-`python combineLabels <image_directory> <num_of_classes>`

-Once all labels are combined you can check the bounding boxes using

-`python checkLabels <image_directory>`

-Choose option 1 to check labels, and remove any wrongly labeled files.
-Warning this will completely remove the image and it's associated labels but will not break the combineLabels script.

-## Generating train.txt file

-Run

-`python checkLabels <image_directory>`

-Choose option 2

 ## Optional Usage

 `./video_labeler path_to_iamges <{class_number}.txt> <input_format> <output_format>`